- Clint Schmitt

 - 202 Fine Arts Center

-Clint Schmitt holds faculty positions at the University of Tennessee at Chattanooga and Southern Adventist University where he teaches applied saxophone and woodwind methods classes.
-He holds degrees in Music Education from Jacksonville State University and in Saxophone Performance from The New England Conservatory of Music.
+Clint Schmitt holds faculty positions at the University of Tennessee at Chattanooga, Lee University, and Southern Adventist University where he teaches applied saxophone and woodwind methods classes.
+He holds the Bachelor of Arts in Music from Jacksonville State University and the Bachelor of Music in Saxophone Performance from The New England Conservatory of Music.

 His resume includes performances with such prestigious organizations as the Boston Pops Orchestra, the Opera Company of Boston, the Pittsburgh Symphony, the Portland (Maine) Orchestra, the Peerless John Philip Sousa Band, WGBH-FM radio in Boston, WFMT-FM radio in Chicago, and the New England Conservatory Orchestra, as a concerto competition winner.